felicity-borg/Microsoft-TDSP/Docs/GetStartedWithJupyter.md

 * *Microsoft.MachineLearningServices/workspaces/computes/stop/action*
 * *Microsoft.MachineLearningServices/workspaces/computes/restart/action*

-### Collaborate on Jupyer Notebooks by adding contributor
+### Collaborate on Jupyer Notebooks by adding contributors

 * Navigate to your Azure Ml workspace on the Azure portal
 * Select **Access control (IAM)** on the left for your machine learning resource